Associate Director of Choirs and Education

-Cheryl Kim is a South Korean pianist, vocalist, violinist, and an aspiring choral music director who graduated from Indiana University (IU) in 2019 with a High Distinction.
+Cheryl Kim is a South Korean pianist, vocalist, violinist, and and choral music director who graduated from Indiana University (IU) in 2019 with a High Distinction.
 She is licensed to teach K-12 in Indiana, specializing in Choral-General Music.
 At IU Jacobs School of Music, she has received the Premier Young Artist Award, Music Faculty Award, and L&S Chu Piano scholarships.
 She studied piano with Prof. Evelyne Brancart, and Dr. Gregory Martin, and was an active member of University Chorale and Singing Hoosiers during the time of her study.
 She recently completed her Master’s degree at University of Cincinnati – College Conservatory of Music in Choral Conducting, under the tutelage of Dr. Joe Miller and Dr. Brett Scott.

 Before coming to the United States, she has taken part of various music conventions in South-East Asia, and participated them as an accompanist, conductor, and educator.
 She was the runner-up nominee for IASAS Cultural Conventions Music as a pianist in both 2014 and 2015, and has performed and accompanied in numerous music conventions, choral concerts, and church services since then.
 Other than playing the piano, Cheryl has been serving the Sarang Church Hallelujah Orchestra since 2012 as a violinist and score manager.
 She also recently has conducted a choir in Sarang Church for a special early morning service, making her the youngest conductor to be on the church’s podium.

 Cheryl is the Associate Director of Choirs and Education for the Cincinnati Youth Choir and the conductor of Con Brio, CYC’s advanced middle school choir for singers in grades 5 through 9.